State Department inspector general becomes the latest watchdog fired by Trump - Local News 8

 Not long after Linick’s firing was announced, the chairman of the House Foreign Affairs Committee said Linick had opened an investigation into Secretary of State Mike Pompeo.

 “I have learned that the Office of the Inspector General had opened an investigation into Secretary Pompeo,” Engel said in his statement denouncing the firing.
-Engel did not provide any further details about the scope of this investigation or how he learned about it.
+Democratic Rep. Eliot Engel did not provide any further details about the scope of this investigation or how he learned about it.

 A senior State Department official confirmed that Pompeo made the recommendation that Linick be removed, but the official did not know the reasons why.